-Statement of Directors' responsibilities in respect of the financial statements
+Statement of Director's Responsibilities in Respect of the Financial Statements

 The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.
 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have prepared the Group and Company financial statements in accordance with UK-Adopted International Accounting Standards.
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of affairs of the Group and the Company and of the profit or loss of the Group and Company for that period.
+Under that law the Directors have prepared the financial statements in accordance with UK-Adopted International Accounting Standards.
+Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of affairs of the profit or loss. for that period.
 In preparing these financial statements, the Directors are required to:

-- Select suitable accounting policies and then apply them consistently - Make judgements and accounting estimates that are reasonable and prudent - State whether applicable UK-Adopted International Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements, and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company and Group will continue in business
+- Select suitable accounting policies and then apply them consistently - Make judgements and accounting estimates that are reasonable and prudent - State whether applicable UK-Adopted International Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements, and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's and the Group's transactions and disclose with reasonable accuracy at any time the financial position of the Company and the Group and to enable them to ensure that the Financial Statements comply with the Companies Act 2006.
-They are also responsible for safeguarding the assets of the Company and the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company to enable them to ensure that the Financial Statements comply with the Companies Act 2006.
+They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.